 Jessica joined Watsi on August 1st, 2016.
-Three years ago, Jessica became the 2082nd member to automatically support a new Watsi patient every month.
-Since then, 3,749 more people have become monthly donors!
-Jessica's most recent donation supported Faraja, a little girl from Tanzania, to fund clubfoot repair treatment.
+Seven years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Tay, a 6-year-old girl from Burma, to fund atrial septal defect closure.